yushchenko/site/content/articles/0002_site_from_scratch_1_the_first_page.md

 By the way, if you are willing to explore site's code itself, it can be found [here][site].

+Having preparations done let's begin with the first page.

 ### Starting from URL

 As according the old russian proverb a theater starts from the wardrobe, as a site starts from its URL.